stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 - payPhoneCharges - subtract $75 from income(313 - 75 = $238)
 - payForRepairs - subtract $66 from income(238 - 66 = 172)

 We will just write the 3 functions in one go, we will call them by nesting them as we have done with the other functions in the earlier example.
-Spoiler alert, we are going to depths of hell.
+Spoiler alert!! we are going to the depths of hell.

 ```javascript
 function getIncome(callback) {